Posted on January 12, 2019

 The trick is to tackle these specific concerns upfront.
 Using language in cover letters, resumes and interview answers that show you as adaptable, team oriented and technologically literate often eliminate age discrimination at its roots.

 Counter all possibility of ageism by stressing your interest in continued learning, your excitement to work with their team, how you’ve kept current with technology and the value of your experience.
-After all, one of the benefits of your experience is that you know what you want and you’re not likely to jump from company to company.
+After all, one of the benefits of your experience is that you recognize a fitting opportunity and are not likely to jump from company to company.

 Using an Outdated Resume Format